averageperson4/zearnhaas/README.md

   For inspiring the styling of the site and giving me the idea for the bypass system.

 - **My Dad**
-  For teaching me some basics about HTML and web development.
+  For standing up for me when gramma said it was a terrible idea

 - **ChatGPT**
   For basically making the entire backend and helping me learn some stuff about web design